Wriar/Cisco-Provisioning-Server/README.md

 We welcome contributions from the community to make CPM even better.
 If you'd like to contribute, feel free to fork this repository and add new commits.

 ## License
 CPM is open-source and available under the **MIT LICENSE** specified under the LICENSE.MD file.
+If packages licensed under the GNU GPL license is used, such use constitutes a modification by the "END USER".
+The inclusion of GNU GPL software is not included in this software or releases; an instruction (pointer) to such use is specified in ``package.json`` (no modified source code from GNU GPL licenses are included).
+If distribution with compiled GNU GPL packages in source code/binaries are completed by the "END USER", the modified source code by the "END USER" must relicensed in a seperate codebase under GNU GPL.
+The developer of this application is not associated nor responsible for such distributions; such distributions have no association with the codebase in the current repository.

 ---